telefonicaid/iotagent-node-lib/doc/howto.md

 ## <a name="active"/> IOTA With Active attributes

-In the previous section we created a IOTA that exposed just the Northbound interface, but that was pretty useless (aside from its didactic use).
+In the previous section we created an IOTA that exposed just the Northbound interface, but that was pretty useless (aside from its didactic use).
 In this section we are going to create a simple Southbound interface.
 It's important to remark that the nature of the Southbound API itself has nothing to do with the creation process of an IoT Agent.
 Each device protocol will use its own mechanisms and it is up to the IoTA developer to find any libraries that would